Gaspard--/ultra-ninja_VS_falling_zombies/README.md

 4. `make` the project
 5. Launch the game: `./ultra-ninja_VS_falling_zombies`

-**NOT TESTED ON WINDOWS**
+**WORKS ON UNIX, BUT SHOULD WORK ON OTHERS SYSTEMS**

 ## Story

-Ken, the Ultra-Ninja spent most of his life mediting on the small planet Red.
+Ken, the Ultra-Ninja spent most of his life meditating on the small planet Red.
-There he aquired his Ultra-powers.
+There he acquired his Ultra-powers.
 Sadly, the rest of the universe was infected by a virus, which turned everyone into a zombie.
 Upon waking up, Ken the Ultra-Ninja sets out to defend his small world...